lachlankrautz/backgroundImagePlus/README.md

-# Background Image Switch
+# Background Image Plus

+- Set a folder containing images
-- Switch to random background image in folder
+- Set background to random image in folder